-Activity Evidence that supports this approach Challenge number(s) addresse d 1 To establish and embed a new assessment system for reading and maths (Renaissance).
-Mark Rowland stated 'assessment not assumptions'.
+Evidence that supports this approach Challenge number(s) addresse d Mark Rowland stated 'assessment not assumptions'.
 Accurate assessment drives our next steps we cannot assume because our children are disadvantaged that they have not been successful in home learning nor can we assume that they have.
-2,3,4,5 2 All staff (Year 2-6) to be trained on how to administer the assessment system in order for the data to be accurate.
-3 All staff (Year 2-6) to be trained on how to use the reports produced to identify gaps in learning and provide accurate next steps and lesson foci.
-4 Train teachers to produce target groups, which have specific gaps, to focus teaching and cutaway/pullback effectively.
-5 SLT to forensically look at data and challenge every term to ensure that teaching is impacting on learning.
-Helpful next steps and support to be put in place where needed.
-6 SLT to research, review, update and implement feedback and assessment policy based upon live feedback/conferencing and our new assessment system.
-Models of good practice, where data has been used effectively to drive progress will be shared across the school in learning Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF "The importance of assessing students' skill mastery early on in schooling is paramount.
-Research suggests that successful early intervention is the best single predictor of future academic success, particularly in critical areas like reading, language acquisition, and mathematics." https://doc.renlearn.com/KMNet/R001480701GCFBB9.pdf
+2,3,4,5 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF "The importance of assessing students' skill mastery early on in schooling is paramount.
+Research suggests that successful early intervention is the best single predictor of future academic success, particularly in critical areas like reading, language acquisition, and mathematics." https://doc.renlearn.com/KMNet/R001480701GCFBB9.pdf Mark Rowland stated 'assessment not assumptions'.
+Accurate assessment drives our next steps we cannot assume because our children are disadvantaged that they have not been successful in home learning nor can we assume that they have.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF "The importance of assessing students' skill mastery early on in schooling is paramount.
+Research suggests that successful early intervention is the best single predictor of future academic success, particularly in critical areas like reading, language acquisition, and mathematics."